-What It Means to File Bankruptcy on A Car Loan
+What it Means to File Bankruptcy on a Car Loan

-How does bankruptcy work regarding my vehicle?There are a lot of people who mistakenly believe that if they file for bankruptcy, they’ll wipe out their car loan and still keep their vehicle.
+There are a lot of people who mistakenly believe that if they file for bankruptcy, they’ll wipe out their car loan and still keep their vehicle.
 Unfortunately, this isn’t true.
 While bankruptcy unwinds your obligation to pay back your car loan, you still need to make payments if you want to keep your vehicle.
 Here are the answers to a few other common questions regarding this subject.

 How does bankruptcy work regarding my vehicle?